dotnofoolin/rails-vue-no-webpacker/README.md

 Why not avoid webpacker?
 Lets do it by building the Javascript app for production, and copying it to the Rails `assets` directories so that Sprockets will pick it up and things like `assets:precompile` will work nicely.
 Oh, and lets run Rails and the JS app on separate ports during development.
 Read on...

+## I want to clone this and run it now.
+1. Clone it to your localhost.
+Install yarn and ruby however you wish.
+2. `cd rails-vue-no-webpacker`
+3. `bundle install`
+4. `cd frontend; yarn install; cd ..`
+5. `foreman start`
+6. Visit [localhost:8080](http://localhost:8080) in your browser.

 ## Howto

 - For this example, I ran `rails new rails-vue-no-webpacker --skip-webpack-install --skip-javascript --skip-turbolinks -T` to create the rails app.